lauslim12/competitive-programming/README.md

 ## Installations and Usage

-- Don't forget to use your Command Prompt!
-- First of all, copy the repository by using `git clone repo`.
+- First of all, copy the repository by using `git clone https://github.com/lauslim12/competitive-programming.git`.
-- After that, do `cd forked-repo/competitive-programming-website/problem-that-you-want-to-run`.
+- After that, do `cd competitive-programming/competitive-programming-website/problem-that-you-want-to-run`.
 - Then, what to do next depends on the programming language that the problem is solved in and the source of the problemset.
 For CodeForces problems, it is possible to run it straight from your local machine.
-For Leetcode problems, you have to go to the problem and run it there.
+- For Leetcode problems, you have to go to the problem in the website and run it there.